CandyOgre/Macroscope/README.md

 # Microscope

-Project created according to Discover Meteor book.
+Project familiar to project from Discover Meteor book.
+I extending project by adding new functionality